-The fresh water system is fed by a pump that is located at the rear of the port transom storage box.
-The pump is controlled by a switch and fuse (See Electrical Schematics).
-Water is supplied to the pump from the tank outlet located on the bottom of the tank.
+The fresh water washdown system is fed by a pump that is located in the aft bilge on top of the port stringer.
+The pump is controlled by a switch and circuit breaker (See Electrical Schematics).
+Water is supplied to the pump from the tank outlet located on the bottom of the tank and is gravity fed from the weight of the water in the tank This allows all 1 S gallons to be used.
 The fresh water pump features an in-line strainer for collecting any debris that could damage the pump.
 The strainer should be checked periodically and features a clear cap for easy inspection.
 If any debris is found, remove the strainer screen by untwisting the clear cap and clean the screen.
 The pump features a built in pressure regulator that will shut the pump off when pressure is achieved in the system.
-The fresh water faucet is located on Forward wall of the passenger console.
+The fresh water washdown faucet is located on the port side under the gunwale cap, just forward of the console.
 If the system has not been used for a period of time, it may be necessary to prime/bleed the system of any air.
 Before activating the pump, open the fresh water washdown faucet and than switch on the pump.
 When the system is free of air, you can either close the faucet or shut off the pump.
 It is important to check the washdown pump annually and periodically spray it with a corrosion inhibitor.